pluralsh/documentation/pages/how-to/set-up/scm-connection.md

 {% callout severity="info" %}
 `plural up` by default creates an `apps` service syncing all subfolders of the `bootstrap` folder in the repo it creates.
 Since we created this file in `bootstrap/pr-automation` that means that root service-of-services will sync it appropriately and we just need to `git push` to apply the change.

+You can also check this service in the console (CD > Services > apps) to see if the CRD was deployed successfully.
+You should see 10/10 components in "Running" state.
 {% /callout %}

 ## **Add an SCM Provider Webhook**